You probably know the feeling all too well — grogginess that seems to weigh you down when you wake from sleep.

 - Slow blood flow in the brain: There also

 You feel drowsy and groggy.
-You might also have problems concentrating on information or making connections.
+You might also have problems concentrating or making connections.
 Or, you might wave other people off while you rub your eyes or make yourself a cup of coffee.

 Now, the good news.
 Typically, sleep inertia disappears after about 30 minutes, according to a